h-holm/raspberry-pi-news-fetcher/instructions/3-set-up-rclone.md

 $ rclone listremotes
 ```

-## 4. Sync a local folder with the remote Dropbox folder
+## 4. Sync a Local Folder With the Remote Dropbox Folder

 With `rclone` installed and your remote configured, it is time to connect a local directory to the specific folder on your Dropbox that you wish to sync with.